jfairf01/Flask-PostgreSQL-Heroku-API/README.md

 $ ./installDependencies.sh
 ```

-Now that the dependences are install, you have to install the local dependencies in your virtual environment.
+Now that the dependences are installed, you have to install the local dependencies in your virtual environment.

 To do this, in your terminal type the following;